abinit/abinit/doc/tutorial/compilation.md

 Since this is the first time we use a library with Fortran bindings, it is worth to clarify that the bindings must be built with the **same compiler as the one we will use to compile Abinit**.
-In a nutshell, Fortran/C++ libraries are compiler-dependent because these two languages are relatively high-level so they need to rely on implementation details.
+In a nutshell, Fortran and C++ libraries are compiler-dependent because these two languages are relatively high-level so they need to rely on implementation details.
-C libraries, on the other hand, are usually more portable as the C language has less abstractions and, last but not least, the Linux-OS is written in C, the Linux kernel is usually compiled with GCC and all the other C compilers need to maintain binary compatibility with the GCC ABI.
+C libraries, on the other hand, are usually more portable as the C language has less abstractions and, most importantly, the Linux-OS is written in C, the Linux kernel is usually compiled with GCC and all the other C compilers need to maintain binary compatibility with the GCC ABI.
 If you wonder about the difference between API and ABI, please read this [stackoverflow post](https://stackoverflow.com/questions/2171177/what-is-an-application-binary-interface-abi).